irisdaniaj/MLOps_project/README.md

 **1 Overall goal**: The goal is to perform object segmentation on images.
 We will not train the model from scratch but rather fine-tune it on our dataset. \
 **2 Framework:** As a framework [PyTorch Image Models](https://github.com/huggingface/pytorch-image-models) was used.
 It contains models, scripts and pre trained for a lot of state-of-the-art image models within computer vision.\
-**3 Data:** We train our model on the [Pascal VOC 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) dataset.
-It contains 20 foreground object classes and one background class.
-1464 (train), 1449 (val), and 1456 (test) pixel-level annotated images.  \
+**3 Data:** We train our model on the [VisDrone 2019](https://github.com/VisDrone/VisDrone-Dataset) dataset.
+The VisDrone2019 dataset is collected by the AISKYEYE team at Lab of Machine Learning and Data Mining , Tianjin University, China.
+The benchmark dataset consists of 288 video clips formed by 261,908 frames and 10,209 static images, captured by various drone-mounted cameras, covering a wide range of aspects including location (taken from 14 different cities separated by thousands of kilometers in China), environment (urban and country), objects (pedestrian, vehicles, bicycles, etc.), and density (sparse and crowded scenes).  \
 **4 Deep Learning model used:**  We used the [Ultralytics YOLOv8 model](https://github.com/ultralytics/ultralytics).

 # How to install